LuminationDev/edSpark-phase3/README.md

 Vue only for rendering UI and simple UI logic<br>
 Store for states. getter and actions focus on state manipulation <br>

+SWRV are used only for simple and quick fetching <br>
+Ignore recommender class. not sure if it's the right approach <br>

 Refer to this link below to start using meilisearch locally https://laravel-news.com/getting-started-laravel-scout-meilisearch